cdapio/cdap/cdap-docs/metadata-management/source/index.rst

   :align: center
   :class: bordered-image

-In this example, Tracker has found two datasets that satisfied the condition.
+In this example, metadata management has found two datasets that satisfied the condition.
 The search used is shown in the upper-left, and the results show the datasets found with information and links for each.